 - Reinforcing the lipid barrier against pollution and UV damage

-- Creating conditions for beneficial bacteria to thrive, which can reduce acne and eczema
+- Encouraging the growth of beneficial bacteria, which may reduce acne and eczema

 The Science of Hydration and Healing

-- Enhance absorption of exfoliants (like AHAs) and antioxidants
+- Improves the absorption of exfoliants (like AHAs) and antioxidants

-- Improve retinoid uptake while reducing dryness and irritation
+- Optimizes retinoid uptake, reducing dryness and irritation

 Ancient Roots of Oleic Acid in Beauty